Reports

 - Fully funded for growth: A recent $8 million private placement gives Fortune Bay the capital to advance development, drilling, and permitting without near-term financing pressure.

-As gold soars, one junior miner advances what may be Saskatchewan’s next gold mine
+With gold consolidating, one junior miner advances what may be Saskatchewan’s next gold mine

-Global market volatility, geopolitical turmoil, and central bank purchasing drove the price of the gold to an all-time high of US$5,589.38 per ounce on Jan.
-28, 2026, shattering records that would have seemed implausible even just two years earlier 1.
-A market correction followed, but at the time of writing, the price remains quite high.
+Global market volatility, geopolitical turmoil, and central bank purchasing helped drive gold to an all-time high earlier in 2026, shattering records that would have seemed implausible even just two years earlier.
+A correction followed, but gold remains elevated by historical standards, keeping investor attention focused on quality gold assets and junior miners with credible paths to development.

-In a volatile, gold-friendly market like today’s, junior mining stocks become especially attractive.
+In a volatile but still gold-supportive market like today’s, junior mining stocks can become especially attractive.
 However, not all junior miners are created equal.
 According to S&P Global Market Intelligence data, over 70% of junior mining projects never produce a single ounce of gold, however we expect the number is much higher than that.
-For every mining stock that multiplies its value 10x, there are countless others that crash and burn.3
+For every mining stock that multiplies its value 10x, there are countless others that crash and burn.1

 This is why smart investors seek out the companies with a solid plan, ounces in the ground, and a clear pathway to production.
 Which is where Fortune Bay Corp.
 (TSX-V: FOR) and its Goldfields project in northern Saskatchewan come in.